Jenny O.: 2016: Work EP

 On October 7, 2016, Jenny O. released a second EP of demo recordings, titled Work.
 The first single, "Cheer Up Free Your Mind," was re-recorded in Simlish for The Sims 4 video game.
 "Case Study B" plays in Episode 605 of Orange Is The New Black.

 2017–2019: Peace & Information

 Peace & Information, Jenny O.’s second album, was produced by Jonathan Wilson and released August 4, 2017 on Holy Trinity Records.
 The song "Trauma Jules" was licensed by the U.S. television series Shameless.
 "Power & Charm" appears in Riverdale.
 The song "If You're Lonely" is heard over the closing credits of Season 2, Episode 8 of the Bravo series Imposters.

 2020: New Truth

-Jenny O.'s third album, produced by Kevin Ratterman, was released August 7, 2020 on Mama Bird Recording Co.
+Jenny O.'s third album, New Truth, produced by Kevin Ratterman, was released August 7, 2020.

+2023: Spectra

+Jenny O.'s fourth album, Spectra, produced by Kevin Ratterman, was released February 23, 2023.